 Road Rash is a violent motorcycle racing video game developed and published by Electronic Arts released initially in 1991 for Sega Genesis, then ported to Amiga and other platforms.

-Quake is a first-person shooter video game, developed by id Software and published by GT Interactive in 1996.
-Unlike the Doom engine before it, the Quake engine offered full real-t...
+Quake is a first-person shooter developed by id Software and published by GT Interactive in 1996.
+With the success it had with Doom in 1993, id Software decided to capitalize its ...

 Contra is a run-and-gun style platformer developed by Konami and published by Erbe Software initially in 1987.
 It was released in arcades and on ZX Spectrum and Amstrad PC to start with.